 Council has a general policy to exempt the construction of a farm building in the rural environment from requiring Building Consent, provided it meets the criteria listed in the exemption application form (available from the 'related documents' section at the top of this page).

-In order to apply for an exemption you will need to complete the relevant application form (in the related documents section at the top of this page) and prepare drawings showing the extent of the proposed exempt work.
+In order to apply for an exemption you will need to complete the relevant application form and prepare drawings showing the extent of the proposed exempt work.

 If Council is satisfied that your proposal can be exempted you will receive written confirmation of this and the information will be added to the property file.
 If Council is not satisfied then you will need to apply for a Building Consent before carrying out the work.